manual override of alt text

 60 Minutes from Blundell's

-The pretty village of Croyde is widely regarded at the surfing capital of North Devon.
+The pretty village of Croyde is widely regarded as the surfing capital of North Devon.
 Flanked by the impressive Putsborough, Saunton Sands and Woolacombe beaches, this area is fantastic for taking school trips affording Blundell’s pupils a chance to surf or just enjoy a great day out by the seaside.

 Dartmoor